The key piece of e-commerce legislation in Mauritius is the Electronic Transactions Act 2000. Other important laws are:

 The Government said that Certification Authorities would play a vital role in facilitating secure electronic transactions as they provide the infrastructure for transacting parties in an electronic environment to authenticate each other's identities and ensure non-repudiation of electronic transactions through the use of digital signatures.

-The ETA provides the legal framework for the establishment of a public key infrastructure (PKI) - also called trusted CA services - to faciliate the use of digital signatures in Mauritius.
+The ETA provides the legal framework for the establishment of a public key infrastructure (PKI) - also called trusted CA services - to facilitate the use of digital signatures in Mauritius.
 The ETA also makes provision for the setting up of a Controller of CAs to ensure that the integrity and standards expected from CAs are respected.

 The Electronic Transactions Act also made provision for a voluntary licensing scheme for Certification Authorities (CAs) by the Controller of Certification Authorities (CCA).

-An amendmend to the ETA in April 2009 was implemented in order to enable the Information and Communication Technologies Authority to discharge the functions and exercise the powers of the Controller of Certification Authorities.
+An amendment to the ETA in April 2009 was implemented in order to enable the Information and Communication Technologies Authority to discharge the functions and exercise the powers of the Controller of Certification Authorities.

 The original act provided for the appointment of a Controller of CAs.
 The Controller would, amongst other duties, license, certify, monitor and oversee the activities of CAs.
 Only licensed and approved CAs will enjoy the benefits of the legislation for signatures generated from the certificates issued.
 The exception to this is where parties agree to be bound by signatures created by a commercially reasonable procedure.
-Once set up, the Controller of CAs layed down the administrative framework for licensing of CAs, the criteria for a CA to be licensed, and the continuing operational requirements after obtaining a licence.
+Once set up, the Controller of CAs laid down the administrative framework for licensing of CAs, the criteria for a CA to be licensed, and the continuing operational requirements after obtaining a licence.